JulietteHoisnard/blog/_posts/2025-10-13-frontend-migration.markdown

 As I just mentioned, some parts of the old codebase were already written in React.
 So we thought it would be easy to migrate.
 However, that wasn't quite the case.
 What happened was that:
 - the quality level was higher on the new codebase: we started to use SonarQube, with a higher test coverage requested, additional rules like limited nested functions depth etc.
-- We introduced type management with Zod instead of with Typescript,
+- We introduced type management with Zod instead of with Typescript.
 - Features were already existing and fully coded in React.
 So it was easy to pick a huge block of code and migrate it.
-Although, merging a big chunk while the main migration part is still in development is a bad idea, because the developer had to
+Although, merging a big chunk while the main migration part is still in development is a bad idea, because the developer had to.

-There is also a need to re-add everything related to marketing and tracking.
-The marketing team needs to be able to continue using the same tools to see what users are doing.
+- There was also a need to re-add everything related to marketing and tracking.
+The marketing team needed to be able to continue using the same tools to see what the users are doing.

+I got a feedback from a former internal senior colleague a few months later.
+He could express that the goal was to create a "golden path", like a centralized, best-practice-driven approach to the migration roadmap.
+At the start they were also the gatekeepers to check if the path will be not shorten or built as a side track with different tools or pattern.
+Coordinating efforts among three to four teams proved challenging, and looking back, he suggested a more incremental approach: starting small, achieving initial success within only one team, and after that, spreading the knowledge and good practices to other teams.

 # Did you say AI?